Ariana Grande’s ‘Heart Is Broken’ After Concert Bombing: ‘I Am So So Sorry’

 Ariana Grande reached out her fans on Twitter just hours after an explosion and stampede at her May 22 concert in Manchester, England left 19 dead and at least 50 injured.
 Ariana didn’t ‘have words,’ but she at least wanted everyone to know she’s ‘so so sorry.’

-Ariana Grande, 23, is trying to be there for her fans after an explosion — caused by a possible suicide bomber — occurred during her concert in Manchester, England on May 22, leaving at least 19 dead and 50 injured.
-Just hours after the incident, the songstress took to Twitter to reach out to her fans who had suffered through the experience.
+Ariana Grande, 23, is trying to be there for her fans after an explosion — caused by a possible suicide bomber — occurred just after her concert (near the exit of the venue) in Manchester, England on May 22, leaving at least 19 dead and 50 injured.
+Hours after the incident, the songstress took to Twitter to reach out to her fans who had suffered through the experience.
 See her message below.

 The “Everyday” singer had finished her set and left the stage before bangs were distinctly heard and the audience ran out of the Manchester Arena looking for safety.
 The Greater Manchester Police took to Twitter soon after the event to report there were a number of confirmed fatalities.
 “Emergency services are currently responding to reports of an explosion at Manchester Arena,” their statement reads.
 “There are a number of confirmed fatalities and others injured.
 Please AVOID the area as first responders work tirelessly at the scene.
 Details of a casualty bureau will follow as soon as possible.”
 Shortly after the explosion Ariana’s rep confirmed that she was okay.
 “Ariana is O.K.,” said her publicist, Joseph Carozza, to the New York Times.